peer-review-234/guide/README.md

 ## Notification & Download

 After you start the process, a notification will appear on the page:

+> **If you didn't provide your email, just wait there for few minutes(depending on the class size) untill you see a button to download your generated tests as a zip file**

 > **The generation process has started successfully.
 You will receive an email with the link to download the project containing the JUnit tests created through this tool.
 Save the following link to download the generated code: "http://link"**